 Athena rises and makes her slow, seductive way over to him.
 I think she mixes her words and her approach on purpose in order to manipulate him.
 Words = trouble, but Athena coming closer = good.
 Now there’s something very regal and goddess-like to all of her movements, which I really appreciate.
 And I think we’re probably supposed to assume that to some degree she’s always like this – these are not humans after all.
 But this is not casual!Athena.
 She doesn’t always stand up like that.
 She doesn’t always walk like that.
 This is a dance that she’s doing for Apollo.

 Notice Apollo.
 He’s very wary.
 DON’T LET IT COME CLOSER IT WILL SEDUCE ME.
 Of course, it’s possible he’s also concerned about what she is saying.
 Is this news to him?
 If so, Athena is very smart to be afraid of something he hasn’t even considered yet.
-I think there’s an element of that, by my reading has always been that he’s very wary of Athena coming closer because he knows she’s about to use her feminine wiles and he knows he has a particular weakness for them.
+I think there’s an element of that, but my reading has always been that he’s very wary of Athena coming closer because he knows she’s about to use her feminine wiles and he knows he has a particular weakness for them.
 Whatever she wants, he may not be able to resist giving it to her, and that’s why he’s apprehensive.

 When Athena reaches Apollo, she rests her hand on the armor plating that covers his shin and knee.
 She makes physical contact basically right away.
 Notice that he looks down when she touches him.
 They’re staring eye-to-eye (somewhat intensely, ymmv), but it stops being about the conversation and becomes all about the touching for him once she touches him.